 - Daily use of antioxidant-rich skincare and sun protection

 In addition to the essential fatty acid deficiency detected in the sebum of acne patients, an increased oxidant: antioxidant ratio has been noted.
-The oxidation of sebum transforms native species into new non-native, non-skin identical species.
+The oxidation of sebum transforms native species into new non-native, non-skin identical species15.

 Lipid peroxide markers have been shown significantly higher in the contents of acne lesions than those found naturally present in non-acne affected areas of skin.
 It is proposed that the by-products of sebum oxidation are cytotoxic or irritant, resulting in hyperkeratosis and comedone formation.